global-synchronizer-foundation/configs/Super Validator Operational Processes/performing-on-chain-votes.md

 ### Status

-This is a draft process based on current practices and agreements from SV operator discussions.
+This is a draft process based on current practices and agreements recorded during SV Operations meetings.

 ### Process